jtextor/insilico-trials/README.md

 There is also a web-based implementation, written in JavaScript, available at https://computational-immunology.org/models/immunotherapy-trials/.

-Finally, see the folder `figures/` for the code used to perform the analyses and generate the figures shown in the manuscript.
+Finally, see the folder "figures" for the code used to perform the analyses and generate the figures shown in the manuscript.

 ## System requirements